flexjdev/graphical-timeline-widget/README.md

 ![Zooming](doc/zoom.gif?
 "Zooming")

 ## TODO:
-- Center zooming on frame in the middle of the widget
 - Allow zooming between rubberband (right click and drag)
-- Draw indicator on frame over which cursor is hovering
 - Allow clicking of a frame to select